Project Updates

 • Realignment of municipal roads including portions of Dieppe Road, Dunkirk Road, Queenston Street, York Road, Niagara Stone Road, Taylor Road, Coon Road, Queenston Road.

-• Minor changes to the speed-change lanes of the eastbound on-ramp and westbound off-ramp will be done at Niagara Street Interchange and the westbound on-ramp and eastbound off-ramp to Glendale Avenue South at the Glendale Avenue Interchange.
+• Minor changes to the speed-change lanes of the eastbound on-ramp and westbound off-ramp will be done at Niagara Street Interchange and the westbound on-ramp and eastbound off-ramp to Glendale Avenue at the Glendale Avenue Interchange.

 • East of the Welland Canal, the Glendale Avenue Interchange eastbound off-ramp and westbound on-ramp speed-change lanes will be modified to accommodate the new continuous auxiliary lanes (i.e. truck-climbing lanes).